Legal advice on Maritime, Admiralty, and Ship Arrest in Bangladesh

 Prevention from Litigation

-For the prevention of any collision at the sea, there are collision regulations that must be complied with by the owner or master of every ship, sailing vessel, or fishing vessel.
+For the prevention of any collision at sea, there are collision regulations that must be complied with by the owner or master of every ship, sailing vessel, or fishing vessel.
 In addition, the ship will not carry or exhibit any lights or shapes or use any fog signals other than those required by the said regulations.

-In the shipping industry, causalities caused by natural or man-made perils in which ships sustain or cause damage to another ship or the goods in the ships are very common.
-As such marine insurances are very essential in the shipping industry.
+As such marine insurance is essential in the shipping industry.
 Marine insurance covers the loss or damages of ships, cargo, terminals, and other transport by which goods and commodities are transferred, acquired, or held between the points of origin till the delivery point.
-Therefore, marine insurance gives protection to the ship or goods from any damages or uncontrollable events.

-A marine insurance contract is a contract between the insurer and the ship owner or the supplier of the goods whereby the insurer agrees to compensate or indemnify the aggrieved party against marine losses or damages.
 Therefore, such a contract should be made very carefully keeping in mind all kinds of situations that can arise and prevent the aggrieved from being indemnified.
 However, while forming the contract it should also be kept in mind that the insurance money cannot be taken by committing fraud.
-A marine insurance contract shall include elements like general contracts, insurable interest, indemnity, paramount good faith, proximate cause, subrogation, warranties, assignment and nomination of the policy, return of premium, etc. However, the proposal for marine insurance can be made by a broker or insurer.

 Legal steps to be taken for damage done by Ship

 When a ship has sustained or caused any accident, the owner or master of the ship shall within three days after the happening of the accident, damage, or casualty or as soon thereafter as possible, transmit to the Director-General of shipping a report of the accident or damage and of the probable cause thereof with all other relevant information.
-In case of any accident with a foreign flag ship in Bangladesh waters, the agent of the ship shall within 24 hours after happening of the accident or occurrence of the incident transmit to the Director-General a report of the same.
-If any person fails to comply with these requirements, he will be liable to a fine which may extend to fifty thousand takas.

 For any damage caused by the ship, the aggrieved party can apply for ship arrest.
 A detailed discussion on ship arrest has been discussed below.